aboudou/pizypwm/README.md

 Subprojects
 -----------

-There are two available subproject:
+There are three available sub-project:
 - “rpi.gpio” : if you plan to use PiZyPwm with onboard GPIO pins.
 It uses RPi.GPIO library, but is now obsolete as RPi.GPIO library now includes software PWM.
-- “quick2wire” : if you plan to use PiZyPwn with [Quick2Wire expansion board](http://quick2wire.com/).
+- “quick2wire” : if you plan to use PiZyPwm with [Quick2Wire expansion board](http://quick2wire.com/).
 Thanks to [SirHegel77](https://github.com/SirHegel77/) for the code.
+- “mcp230xx” : if you plan to use PiZyPwm with an MCP23008 or MCP23017 GPIO expander.

 Warning